amiralles/scriptishtools/README.md

 ```

 Once that you have added that to your .vimrc, you can run :Diffline to
-see differences from the current line with a previous version of this
+see differences from the current line with a previous version.
-line.

 ## How to install
 Just clone this repo and run the instalation script.